 Enrollment is limited, so apply early!
 Preference is given to first-, second-, and third-year faculty.

-To register, print the above form, fill it in, and mail or drop it off to:
+To register, print the below form, fill it in, and mail or drop it off to:

 The Gwenna Moss Centre for Teaching Effectiveness